 - Annandale Campus

 - Reston Center

 The Alexandria Campus is located in Alexandria and primarily serves the residents of the City of Alexandria, Arlington County, Falls Church and eastern Fairfax County.
 The campus grew from one building constructed on a 22.5 acre site in 1969 to three buildings on 51.4 acres in 1980.
 Additions to the original Bisdorf Building and the Engineering/Automotive Technology Building were opened in 1980.
 In that year, the John Tyler School was also purchased from the City of Alexandria and incorporated as part of the campus.
-The Rachel M. Schlesinger Concert Hall and Arts Center was completed in 2001.

 Academic Divisions: Liberal Arts and Science, Technology and Business

 The Annandale Campus is located in central Fairfax County and primarily serves the residents of the County.
 The campus began as one building constructed in 1967 on a 78 acre site.
 In 1969, three additional buildings were erected and the TV/Technical Building followed in 1970.
 The Richard J. Ernst Community Cultural Center, which serves the College and the community, was completed in 1990.
 The Student Services Building opened in Fall 2011.

 Academic Divisions: Business and Public Service; Language and Literature; Liberal Arts and Mathematics, Science and Engineering